NCEAS/scicomptools/README.md

 -   **`csv_summary()`**: Convenient wrapper for running
     `Hmisc::describe()` on a CSV and exporting the result as another CSV
+    -   Removed reason: `Hmisc::describe()` is very similar to `base::summary()` and an exporting function that doesn’t do significant manipulation could just run in the Console instead of making a new file (personal preference there though)
 -   **`categorical_frequency()`**: Counts the frequency of levels of all categorical variables in a given dataframe
+    -   Removed reason: Not often necessary to count the relative frequency of categorical variables for its own sake

 ### Spatial